Velko/8-bit-CPU/README.md

 -------------------

 I felt that 16 bytes of total memory might be too tight, went for 8-bit addressing and 256 bytes of memory straight from the beginning.
-It does not introduce more complexity, I think that it even made things easier.
-I plan to expand it to full 64KiB of memory, eventually.
+"Real" 32 KiB SRAM chip is used, with remaining higher address lines tied to ground.
+Expanding to 256 bytes does not introduce more complexity, I think that it even made things easier.
+I plan to expand further to full 64KiB of memory, eventually.

 ROM and bootloader mode